git-for-windows/git-for-windows.github.io/32-bit-issues.md

 Note that typically, there is no problem because the solution described [here](#adjusting-msys-20dlls-address-range-manually) is executed preventively upon installation of Git for Windows.

-The problem only resurfaces if a `.dll` has been installed *after* Git for Windows' installation and only if that `.dll` interferes with the address range hard-coded into the MSys2 runtime.
+The problem only resurfaces if a `.dll` has been installed *after* Git for Windows' installation and only if that `.dll` [interferes with the address range hard-coded into the MSys2 runtime](#background).

 The simplest solution to fix that problem if it rears its ugly head at all is to switch to the 64-bit version of Git for Windows (the 64-bit address range is so large that MSys2's runtime virtually never has any run-in with another `.dll`).

-The second-simplest solution is to
+The second-simplest solution is to [reinstall Git for Windows](#reinstall-git-for-windows).

 # Background